Article Updated: 01/04/2022 Back to Blog

-You can see as a comparison that a standard selective rack system is a 1-deep rack system with 12’ or so aisles.
+As a comparison, a standard selective rack system is a 1-deep rack system with 12′ or so aisles.
 This rack configuration provides first-in, first-out selectivity.
 This is a highly selective system with lower density than with double deep selective racking.

 Standard Selective Rack Layout vs. Double-Deep Selective Rack Layout

 You see that the standard selective rack yields 3,000 pallet positions in 15 rows of rack with 8 forklift aisles.
-Whereas the double-deep selective rack yields 3,910 pallet positions in 20 rows of rack with 6 forklift aisles.
+The double-deep selective rack yields 3,910 pallet positions in 20 rows of rack with 6 forklift aisles.

-Based on this, it may seem like double deep is advantageous over standard, since you’ll gain pallet positions.
-But, it’s not always the right fit.
+Based on this, it may seem like double deep racking is advantageous over standard, since you’ll gain pallet positions.
+But, this doesn’t always mean it’s the right fit.
 Keep in mind that making the switch to double-deep will decrease the number of pick faces, as evident in the number of aisles.

-But, if you have multiple pallets of the same SKU, and you’d benefit from higher density, and are able to sacrifice some selectivity, then this may be right for you.
+But, if you have multiple pallets of the same SKU, would benefit from higher density, and are able to sacrifice some selectivity, then this may be right for you.

-Do You Currently Have Standard Selective Rack But Want To Make A Switch To Double Deep?
+Do You Currently Have Standard Selective Rack But Want To Make A Switch To Double Deep Rack?

 If you currently have standard selective rack, but feel that double-deep selective racking would be more beneficial to you, then you’ll be happy to know that you are able to convert.

-If that’s doable, then you’ll want to go to a storage system integrator, such as REB Storage Systems (here's how you can contact us).
-The storage system integrator can redo your layout to be double-deep, and moving forward with it will require unloading the products, dismantling the existing rack, reinstalling, and possibly adding on.
+If that’s doable, then you’ll want to go to a storage system integrator, such as REB Storage Systems (here’s how you can contact us).
+The storage system integrator can redo your layout to be double-deep.
+Moving forward with it will require unloading the products, dismantling the existing rack, reinstalling, and possibly adding on.